sosullivan42/sosullivan42/README.md

 Ask me about:

 * maths - BSc and experienced teacher ✅
-* running and weights 💪
+* running and weights - just for fun! 💪